-- An endpoint is not required to process more than one request at a time (that is, it can be "single threaded" and does not have to accept and act on new requests until it has finished responding to any previous - 1645 request).

-A responder that is not ready to accept a new request can either silently discard the request, or it can respond with an ERROR_NOT_READY message completion code.
+- An endpoint is not required to process more than one request at a time (that is, it can be "single threaded" and does not have to accept and act on new requests until it has finished responding to any previous request). - A responder that is not ready to accept a new request can either silently discard the request, or it can respond with an ERROR NOT READY message completion code. - A responder that can accept and process more than one request at a time is not required to return - A responder that can accept and process more than one request at a time is not required to return responses in the order that the requests were received.

-1648 9.6.2 Requirements for Requesters
+1673 9.6.2 Requirements for Requesters

-- An endpoint that issues MCTP control Requests to another endpoint must wait until it gets the response - to the particular request, or times out waiting for the response, before issuing a new request, Datagram, - or Broadcast Datagram. - An endpoint that issues MCTP control Requests is allowed to have multiple requests outstanding simultaneously to different responder endpoints. - An endpoint that issues MCTP control Requests should be prepared to handle responses that may not match the request (that is, it should not automatically assume that a response that it receives is for a - 1656 particular request).
-It should check to see that the command code and source EID values in the response - match up with a corresponding outstanding command before acting on any parameters returned in the - 1658 response.
+- An endpoint that issues MCTP control Requests to another endpoint must wait until it gets the response to the particular request, or times out waiting for the response, before issuing a new request, Datagram, or Broadcast Datagram. - An endpoint that issues MCTP control Requests is allowed to have multiple requests outstanding simultaneously to different responder endpoints. - An endpoint that issues MCTP control Requests should be prepared to handle responses that may not match the request (that is, it should not automatically assume that a response that it receives is for a particular request).
+It should check to see that the command code and source EID values in the response match up with a corresponding outstanding command before acting on any parameters returned in the response.

-9.6.3 Additional Requirements for Bridges
+1684 9.6.3 Additional Requirements for Bridges

-- The packets that are routed through a bridge's routing functionality are not interpreted by the bridge and therefore are not considered to constitute concurrent requests. - A bridge must support at least one outstanding MCTP control request for each bus connection (port) through which MCTP control messages can be used to access the bridge's configuration and control - 1664 functionality.
+The packets that are routed through a bridge's routing functionality are not interpreted by the bridge and therefore are not considered to constitute concurrent requests.

-Bridges must retain temporal ordering of packets forwarded from one message terminus to another.
+- A bridge must support at least one outstanding MCTP control request for each bus connection (port) through which MCTP control messages can be used to access the bridge's configuration and control functionality. - 1690 Bridges must retain temporal ordering of packets forwarded from one message terminus to another.